rob-g2-365/waveshare_epaper_picture_frame/README.md

 ### Solder Components to PCB Board

 Solder components to the PCB board.
-The silk screen shows the Component number location.
+The silkscreen shows the Component number location.

 | Component Number | Part  |
 | :---             | :---  |